ProjectSkyapple/BeReal./README.md

 ## Notes

-The most prominent challenge I encountered while developing the app was getting the `assetIdentifiers` of a selected photo's `PHAsset` when a user selects an image from the `PHPicker` while creating a post.
+The most prominent challenge I encountered while developing the app was getting the `assetIdentifier`s of a selected photo's `PHAsset` when a user selects an image from the `PHPicker` while creating a post.
-The `assetIdentifiers` would always be `nil`.
+The `assetIdentifier`s would always be `nil`.
 However, I figured out that my `PHPickerConfiguration` instance's `photoLibrary` property was not initialized to `PHPhotoLibrary.shared()`.
 This had to be done so the `assetIdentifier`s would not be `nil`.

 ## License